thomd/mad-pages/conda.md

     conda list -n NAME                                    # installed packages of environment NAME conda list --revisions                                # history of each change to the current environment

-    conda install PACKAGE                                 # install a package conda install PACKAGE=VERSION                         # install specific version of a package conda install --channel conda-forge PACKAGE           # install using conda-forge channel conda install --revision 2                            # restore environment to a previous revision conda install --yes --file requirements.txt           # install packages from requirements file
+    conda install PACKAGE=VERSION                         # install specific version of a package conda install --channel conda-forge PACKAGE           # install using conda-forge channel conda install --revision 2                            # restore environment to a previous revision conda install --yes --file requirements.txt           # install packages from requirements file

-    conda update PACKAGE                                  # update a package into current environment conda update --all                                    # update all package in an environment
+    conda update PACKAGE                                  # update a package into current environment

     conda env update --file environment.yml               # install dependencies of an activated env